GoogleCloudPlatform/bank-of-anthos/README.md

 # Cloud Bank - Anthos Sample Application

 This project simulates a bank's payment processing network using [Anthos](https://cloud.google.com/anthos/).
 Cloud Bank allows users to create artificial accounts and simulate transactions between accounts.
-The Cloud Bank infrastructure is disatributed across regions using multiple Anthos GKE clusters, communicating using Anthos Service Mesh.
-Security policies were added using Anthois Config Management.

 Cloud Bank was developed to demonstrate how Anthos can be beneficial to financial services companies.